 COP27: CARE joins leading businesses to explore how gender equality can be at the heart of climate action

-Eliane N' Guessan community leader Cote d'Ivoire
+Eliane N' Guessan is a community leader and advocate for women in her home village, Allakonankro in Cote d'Ivoire

 23 November 2022